AdobeDocs/commerce-operations.en/help/configuration/search/overview-search.md

 - [Configure Apache for your search engine][]
 - [Install the Commerce software][] (command-line interface)

-After you install and integrate your search engine with Adobe Commerce, you might must perform additional maintenance:
+After you install and integrate your search engine with Adobe Commerce, you must perform additional maintenance:

 - [Configure search stopwords](search-stopwords.md)
 - [Search engine configuration](configure-search-engine.md)